Ajatt-Tools/mpvacious/README.md

 Open the mpvacious menu by pressing `a`, seek to the position you need, and set the timings.
 Then press `g` to invoke the `Add Cards` dialog.

-If the show is hardsubbed, you can use [Tesseract](https://github.com/tesseract-ocr/tesseract) or [ShareX](https://getsharex.com/) OCR to add text to the card.
+If the show is hard-subbed, you can use [Tesseract](https://github.com/tesseract-ocr/tesseract) or [ShareX](https://getsharex.com/) OCR to add text to the card.

 ### Other tools